 My own path is that or earth centered spirituality and in counsel and service to community through continuous and mindful approach to self and others.
 What this constitutes is that I hold the land as sacred and the spirituality around it is the sacred connection we hold to the land.
 Our ancestors and fore bearers held a more holistic relationship with earth and the natural world.
 It is my aim and goal to help others to find their own relationship with the land as being sacred.
 This is done through individual counsel, small and large group facilitation, and using empowerment models to help ground needed and positive changes in individuals lives.

-My understanding of the importance of these concepts comes from over 15 years working with youth through community and individual empowerment and mentoring.
+My understanding of the importance of these concepts comes from over 15 years working with children, youth, families and adults through individual/community empowerment and mentoring.
 Work with agency and in academic and conference settings to discuss and facilitate learning with concepts such as gender, ecology, human rights and spiritual beliefs.
 Currently pursuing an MSW in clinical social work, I aim to weave my many passions in serving community to the therapeutic route.
 I have over 10 years experience working with small and large groups with rites of passage and in celebratory seasonal community gatherings.
 I have served in the steering committee for several years with CUUPS (Coven of Unitarian Universalists Pagans) helping to work with the UU congregation for adult Religious Education and working under interfaith ministers.